openstack/openstack-manuals/doc/arch-design/source/storage-focus-technical-considerations.rst

  expected performance levels.
 If these tests include details, then the resulting data can help model behavior and results during different workloads.
-Running scripted smaller benchmarks during the life cycle of the architecture helps record the system health at different points in time.
+Running scripted smaller benchmarks during the lifecycle of the architecture helps record the system health at different points in time.
 The data from these scripted benchmarks assist in future scoping and gaining a deeper understanding of an organization's needs.